-Lesson Plan: Turning these hibernators into yoga poses oughta keep kids busy for a while.
-Consider doing a guided relaxation at the beginning of this class.
+Lesson Plan: Turn these hibernators into yoga poses to keep kids busy for a while.
+Consider having the guided relaxation at the beginning of this class.
 Have the kids crawl under each other in downward dog as they crawl out of their den.
 Watch out!
 When hibernating animals awaken they are very hungry.

-Yoga Ball Soccer Gamefor outside or the gym: Try soccer with a big yoga ball.
+Yoga Ball Soccer Game for outside or the gym: Try soccer with a big yoga ball but there’s a catch.
 To slow the game down, anytime a child touches the ball (with body or feet) they must go into a yoga pose for 20 seconds before they can move again.
 Feel free to change the rules to suit the number of kids and skill level.

 What are your favorite themes for spring yoga classes?

 Upcoming Courses with our Yoga Alliance Registered Children’s Yoga School:

 Check Out the Self-Paced Teacher Certification

 - Yoga Literacy with the Yoga Alphabet (16 Hour Certificate)

 - Kids Yoga and Mindfulness Training- School Age (8 Hour Certificate)